View Categories

 • Webcam capture – the capture of the webcam on the device. (access must be preconfigured in the admin console).

-This alert rule allows admins/auditors to trigger an alert whenever someone who is not the designated user of the device is using the device.
+This alert rule allows Admins to trigger an alert whenever someone who is not the designated user of the device is using the device.

 • Notification interval – Time interval in minutes after which the notification about subsequent rule violations by the user will be sent.
 If empty, the default value will be used.